 I always smile a little when I receive this one.
 It’s so very un-British to ask someone about money, and I know it’s taken some balls to ask.

-I admit that we travel more than your average family, but there are lots of families like us.
+I admit that we travel more than your average family (check out our travel highlights of 2019), but there are lots of families like us.
 In fact, there are families who travel even MORE than us; digital nomad parents who homeschool their children, or families on year-long sabbaticals.
 If you’re looking for ways to travel more as a family, 5 Lost Together has a great series interviewing families and finding out how they find ways to travel; from using maternity leave, using home exchanges, renting your home, and just saving bloody hard for a gap year.

 But this post is about how we, TraveLynn Family, have so far managed to afford to travel.